davideyre/bug-flow/readme.md

 sudo singularity build bug-flow.img Singularity
 ```

+If you do not have sudo access on the pipeline compute, the image can be built separately and copied to `singularity/bug-flow.img`.

-You will the need to modify the nextflow.config file.
+You will the need to modify the nextflow.config file to use Singularity.

 Change